TomiVidal99/ControlDomotica/README.md

 ## TODO
 - [ ]  Cuando la página comienza añadir animación de cargando y luego de un timeout si no hay dispositivos, actualizar el UI acordemente.
 - [ ] Check if the device already exists: the current function it's wrong (will not work).
+- [ ] Should auto detect slaves when the master is rebooted/reconnected.
+Currently if slaves are active and the slave restarts then the slave won't connect back with the slaves.

 ## Problems
 - List of devices in MASTER are not updated when one it's disconnected.
 Possible fix: do a round robin of checking every 1sec?